 Separate your Stable and Incubator repositories

 While we recommend using a single virtual repository, we also recommend keeping a clear separation between stable charts found in the Stable Public Helm Chart repository, and their pre-release counterparts found in the Incubator Helm Chart repository.
 These two should be aggregated in two different virtual repositories so you can work with one when you want official release versions, and the other when you need a pre-release version.
-This will make sure your builds get the right version of the chart you want and avoid confusion.
+This will make sure your builds get the right version of the chart you want and avoid confusion in Kubernetes.